MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/architectures/data-management-landing-zone.md

 ## Automation interfaces (optional)

-To augment the data management and analytics scenario capabilities, some organization could decide to create many automation services to drive conformity and onboarding solutions for your analytics estate.
+To augment cloud-scale analytics capabilities, some organization could decide to create many automation services to drive conformity and onboarding solutions for your analytics estate.

 > [!IMPORTANT]
 > None of these automation interfaces are products and neither do they illustrate a roadmap item.
 They are listed to help you consider items which you might want to automate.